saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#attribute">Attribute</a></td>
 <td>

-Lookup an attribute by ID.
+Look up an attribute by ID.

 </td>
 </tr>